Everpure Stock Fell 12% After Earnings. Is the Selloff an Opportunity?

 See historical and forward estimates for Everpure stock (It’s free!) >>>

-The second is the hyperscale ramp.
+The hyperscaler ramp is the second.
 Hyperscale product revenue was minimal in Q1 by design.
-Management expects it to rise significantly in Q3 and Q4, based on customer order commitments, carrying gross margins of 75%–85%.
-As it scales, it pulls total product margins toward the upper end of the long-term range.
-Robbiati confirmed Everpure expects “a multiple of the revenues we generated in FY26 to be realized in fiscal year ’27” from hyperscalers.
+Management expects it to rise significantly in Q3 and Q4 based on customer order commitments, at gross margins of 75%–85%, well above the current product mix.
+As it scales, it pulls total product profit margins higher and rebuilds FCF.
+Robbiati stated Everpure expects “a multiple of the revenues we generated in FY26 to be realized in fiscal year ’27” from hyperscalers.

 How the Valuation Compares to Peers

-Everpure carries a significant premium on valuation multiples versus storage peers.
-NetApp (NTAP) trades at 12.18x NTM EV/EBITDA and 16.96x NTM P/E. HPE trades at 9.57x NTM EV/EBITDA and 15.46x NTM P/E. Everpure sits at 27.42x NTM EV/EBITDA and 37.12x NTM P/E, roughly two to three times the peer multiple on both measures.
-That premium reflects 70%-plus gross margins, an accelerating subscription base, and a hyperscaler ramp neither peer is positioned to benefit from similarly.
-Whether it holds depends on H2 execution.
+At the post-selloff price around $75, Everpure’s valuation multiples compress meaningfully from the May 27 close.
+At $85.74, TIKR shows the stock trading at 27.42x NTM EV/EBITDA and 37.12x NTM P/E. NetApp (NTAP) trades at 12.18x NTM EV/EBITDA and 16.96x NTM P/E. HPE trades at 9.57x NTM EV/EBITDA and 15.46x NTM P/E. Everpure’s premium reflects 70%-plus gross margins, an accelerating subscription base, and a hyperscaler ramp neither peer is positioned to benefit from similarly.
+Whether it remains justified depends on H2 execution.

 See how Everpure performs against its peers in TIKR (It’s free!) >>>